Helsinki-NLP/MuCoW/README.md

 In Proceedings of the 12th Language Resources and Evaluation Conference.
 Marseille, France.*

 The relevant data for this version can be found in the **LREC2020** folder.

+## A note on evaluation:

+For both WMT and LREC versions, there is a mismatch between the definitions of recall given in the papers and those used to compute the results.
+The evaluation scripts have been updated to provide both variants: recallA corresponds to the one effectively used in the results tables, recallB corresponds to the definition in the papers.